thcasey3/lrengine/docs/source/map_directory.rst

                       ):

-The default behavior is to leave directories that do not contain files, but may contain sub-folders, in the directory_map.
-If **skip_empty=** is set to **True** the directory will be left out of the map if there are no files within, even if it contains sub-folders.

 If a **start** object is instantiated without a **directory** attribute, specify the directory to map using the keyword arg **directory=** to get the same behavior,

 .. code-block:: python